A sustainable diet is one that is generally healthy and has a low impact on the environment and food supply.

 Fruits and vegetables have a very low environmental impact, though there are some exceptions.

 Meat typically has a high environmental impact.
-Although it is rich in calories, protein, fats, and micronutrients, consuming excess red meat can be a risk factor for developing serious health problems, such as heart disease.
+Although meat is rich in calories, protein, fats, and micronutrients, consuming a diet high in red meat

-Eating less meat as part of a balanced diet is in line with overall health.
+Eating less meat as part of a balanced diet is better for overall health.

-Fish generally has a high environmental impact, too, as many fish stocks are now depleted due to overfishing and other unsustainable practices.
+Fish generally has a high environmental impact, too.
+Many fish stocks are now depleted due to overfishing and other unsustainable practices.

-However, fish is also a good source of key nutrients and healthful fats.
+However, fish is also a good source of key nutrients and healthy fats.
 Reducing fish consumption or eating from sustainable sources can help reduce the environmental impact.